 - Keep in mind that cookies will continue cooking for a short time after they are removed from the oven.
 Cookies that are already hard when you take them out may be “one tough cookie” by the time they’ve cooled enough to eat.
 Slightly soft cookies will firm up as they cool.

-- Allow cookies to cool completely before dipping in chocolate.
+- Transfer cookies to a wire rack to cool completely before dipping in chocolate.
 The chocolate mix won’t stick well to warm cookies.

-- Store cookies in an airtight container with sheets of wax paper between layers so they do’t stick together.
+- Store cookies in an airtight container with sheets of wax paper between layers so they don’t stick together.
 Keep at room temp for up to a week, or freeze for longer storage.